High School

 • Many Christian families in the public schools who want something different and more life-giving for their children

-Each high school student will be assigned his or her own individual Chromebook.
+Each high school student is assigned his or her own individual Chromebook.
 These laptops are important and helpful learning and productivity tools for our students.
 The Chromebooks are owned by the school and will be filtered through our school’s security and filtering system.

-In addition, we have set up a new computer lab at our Upper Campus with large 24-inch high definion monitors.
-Knowing that high school work will become increasingly complex and involve juggling multiple windows on their Chromebooks, the computer lab will allow students to plug their Chromebooks into the 24-inch monitors.
+In addition, we have a computer lab at our Upper Campus with large 24-inch high definion monitors.
+Knowing that high school work will become increasingly complex and involve juggling multiple windows on their Chromebooks, the computer lab allows students to plug their Chromebooks into the 24-inch monitors.
 This will allow our high schoolers to have a larger screen for their school work, as well as a large screen to share during partner work.

-Network printers will also be available to the students to print to.
+Network printers are also available to the students to print to.

 Our school also uses the Google Apps for Education platform.
-Each student will be issued a school account that allows them access to Google’s productivity suite, such as Gmail, Google Docs, Google Sheets, Google Slides, and Google Drive.
+Each student is issued a school account that allows them access to Google’s productivity suite, such as Gmail, Google Docs, Google Sheets, Google Slides, and Google Drive.

 We are invested in the students’ relationships to being based on face-to-face, in-person interactions while at school.